alus-it/AirspaceConverter/README.md

 4. Select as input multiple OpenAir (.txt) and/or OpenAIP (.aip) files or the folder containing them.
 5. And/or select one or multiple waypoints files (.cup) or the folder containing them.
 6. Optionally it is possible to load multiple raster map files (.dem) with the terrain altitude.
+7. Optionally configure the latitude and longitude ranges for filtering the output.
-7. Eventually choose a different name for the output file.
+8. Eventually choose a different name for the output file.
-8. Press the button convert to start the conversion process.
+9. Press the button convert to start the conversion process.
-9. Verify if the output is correct and report any problem found.
+10. Verify if the output is correct and report any problem found.

 Qt user interface
 -----------------